omarghazy56/Pet-Finder/Readme.md

 ## Overview
-"Find My Pet" is an AI-powered application designed to help reunite lost pets with their owners.
+"Pet Finder" is an AI-powered application designed to help reunite lost pets with their owners.
 When someone finds a lost pet, they can take a picture and upload it to our database.
 If a pet owner loses their pet, they can upload a previous picture of their pet.
 The system then matches the uploaded image with the images in the database to find potential matches.

 ### Motivation
 The motivation behind this project is to reunite lost pets with their owners, based on interviews and survey made with pet owners.